Tyrrrz/Tyrrrz.me/src/data/blog-posts/reverse-engineering-youtube/Post.md

 When the request fails, the response will contain only a few fields:

-- `status` -- equal to `fail`.
+- `status` -- which is equal to `fail`.
-- `errorcode` -- integer code that identifies the error.
+- `errorcode` -- an integer code that identifies the error.
 - `reason` -- text message that explains why the video is not available.

-Error codes seem to be very generic and most of the time it's either `100` or `150` so it's difficult to determine what actually went wrong using it.
+Error codes seem to be very generic and most of the time it's either `100` or `150` so they aren't very useful at determining what went wrong.

 ### Paid videos

 Some videos need to be purchased before they can be watched.
 In such cases, there will be:

-- `requires_purchase` -- equal to `1` when the video requires purchase.
+- `requires_purchase`, which equal to `1`.
-- `ypc_vid` -- ID of a preview video which can be watched for free.
+- `ypc_vid`, ID of a preview video which can be watched for free.

 ## Resolving media streams